 In order to make the most of your experience, you might like to do some reading around the topics the conference will cover before it begins.
 This can help you understand what’s being covered more deeply, as well as giving you an opportunity to prepare some insightful questions.

 With the recent pandemic putting a stop to many in-person events, lots of conferences have been moved online to ensure as many applicants as possible can experience them.
 You won’t be losing out on any of the benefits of in-person events.
 Virtual conferences, like those offered at OSA (Oxford Scholastica Academy), can connect curious students from around the world with subject experts more easily than ever before.

 Virtual conferences can even enhance a participant’s experience; OSA offers recordings of each talk after the conference has ended, including the Parents’ Seminar, meaning you can access a wealth of information at any time and watch it as many times as you need.

 Are conferences worth it for students?

 Conferences offer a wealth of useful information about various university courses, and the careers they can lead to.
 As well as helping you to choose your course, they will help you develop specific areas of interest within your field and prove this interest to university admissions boards.

 Learning from and connecting with professionals and other students interested in the field will boost your own enthusiasm, while giving you the perfect opportunity to network.
 With virtual conferences, you’ll also learn to see your subject from a range of different perspectives, thanks to the ease with which people from around the world can come together.

-- Read more about how to get the most out of networking at online events
+- Read more about how to network virtually

-- Make sure you’re getting the most out of your study experience ahead of university with our top tips
+- Make sure you’re getting the most out of your study experience ahead of university with our study tips for university students

 We would love to hear from you